 - 1 pinch sea salt

-Stop the mixer and through a sifter, add the confectioner's sugar.
-Then add the vanilla and almond extracts, and 2 tbsp of milk.
+- Stop the mixer and through a sifter, add the confectioner's sugar.
+Then add the vanilla and almond extracts, and 2 tablespoon of milk.
 Starting on the lowest setting, mix the icing together.